 It’s time to send out Christmas cards.
 How you loved getting everyone dressed and posed for the picture, your heart bursting with joy and pride for your beautiful family that adorned the front of your card.
 But how can you take a family photo when the family is now tragically incomplete?
 The pain is so great that now the simple pleasure of creating a Christmas card may be one of the many things you go without this holiday.

 Think of never again seeing your child’s sweet sleepy face light up as he comes down the stairs Christmas morning.
-What some only have to imagine is reality for parents of child loss.
+What most cannot even imagine is reality for parents of child loss.
 There is no easy way to muddle through this time of year.
 By nature, the holidays are in-your-face, so regardless of how hard you try to minimize the blow, it will be thrust upon you just like your new station in life has been.
-The world has become a very unfamiliar and hostile place and this is one of the reasons why.
-Everything feels different, because everything is different, including and especially Christmas.
+The world is now an unfamiliar and hostile place and this is one of the reasons why- everything feels different, because everything is different, including and especially Christmas.

 What little I have to offer are only my observations and advice after having gone through this for the first time last year.
 I’d like to say this year has been easier, but other than some occasional softening, it mostly hasn’t.
 I heard that would be the case and did not want to believe it, but it’s true so I will be following much of this advice this year as well.